 - fresh parsley chopped, to serve

-- Wooden spoon or firm silicone spatula
+- Large wooden spoon or firm silicone spatula

 - Place a medium, heavy-bottomed pot over medium heat.
 Add the beef and season with plenty of salt and pepper.
 Brown, crumbling with a wooden spoon or firm spatula.
 Transfer to a plate or bowl and set aside.
 Wipe out pot and return to medium heat.

 - Heat the ghee in the pot and add celery, onions, and garlic.
 Cook until onion is translucent and soft, about 5-7 minutes.
 Add the mustards and tomato and cook 1-2 minutes or until tomato is softened.

 - Pour in almond milk, add lettuce, and return beef to pot.
 Bring to a boil then reduce to simmer.
 Simmer 5-10 minutes.